 Iowa Rental Agreement

-An Iowa rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Iowa landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+An Iowa rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Iowa landlord-tenant law governs and regulates these agreements.

 Iowa Rental Agreement Types